 Malocclusion or a “bad bite,” chronic teeth grinding or clenching or an injury to the jaw can cause the jaw muscles to tighten.
 Some experts believe that the pain from the strained muscles can travel to other places in the skull, causing the onset of a migraine.

-For more information about TMJ disorder and how to treat its painful symptoms, please contact Turnagain Dental and request an appointment with Dr. Green.
+For more information about TMJ disorder and how to treat its painful symptoms, please contact Turnagain Dental and request an appointment with Dr. Kennedy.
 Call or email our office today.